RudolfStarosta/MetaCalendar/README.md

 Requires a working Joomla! installation.

-Tested with Joomla! version 3.5 and JEvents version x.
+Tested with Joomla! version 3.6.0 and JEvents version 3.4.14.